BNP Paribas Arbitrage SA Boosts Holdings in Tompkins Financial Co. (NYSEAMERICAN:TMP)

 The company also recently declared a quarterly dividend, which was paid on Friday, November 13th.
 Investors of record on Tuesday, November 3rd were paid a $0.54 dividend.
 The ex-dividend date of this dividend was Monday, November 2nd.
 This represents a $2.16 dividend on an annualized basis and a yield of 3.28%.
 This is an increase from Tompkins Financial’s previous quarterly dividend of $0.52.

-A number of analysts have issued reports on the stock.
-Zacks Investment Research upgraded shares of Tompkins Financial from a “hold” rating to a “buy” rating and set a $65.00 price target on the stock in a research note on Tuesday, October 27th.
+TMP has been the subject of several recent research reports.
+Zacks Investment Research raised shares of Tompkins Financial from a “hold” rating to a “buy” rating and set a $65.00 price objective for the company in a research note on Tuesday, October 27th.
 Piper Sandler lowered their price objective on shares of Tompkins Financial from $69.00 to $63.00 and set a “neutral” rating for the company in a research note on Monday, September 28th.

 About Tompkins Financial